ViennaRNA/ViennaRNA/doc/source/tutorial/RNAfold.rst

 ``M`` for multibranch loops, or ``E`` for the exterior loop.
 See the syntax for command files above for an overview of all loop types available.

-As an example, consider the protein binding experiment taken from Forties and Bundschuh 2010, Bioinformatics (https://dx.doi.org/10.1093/bioinformatics/btp627).
+As an example, consider the protein binding experiment taken from :cite:t:`forties:2010`.
 Here, the authors investigate a hypothetical unspecific RNA binding protein with a footprint of :math:`6~nt` and a binding energy of :math:`\Delta G = -10~kcal/mol` at :math:`1~M`.
 With :math:`T = 37^\circ C` and

 .. math::